w3c/wai-intro-atag/content/social-media.md

     </li>
     <li>
       <p><span class="issue">Works well: </span><span><q>
-        The platform updates are getting even better for my configuration, and also for my collegues with other disabilities.
+        The platform updates are getting even better for my configuration, and also for my colleagues with other disabilities.
       </q></span></p>
     </li>
   </ul>